 Offset Printing vs. Digital Printing: When to Use – the Pros & Cons

 When it comes to deciding on which commercial printing process to use, most designers are torn between using digital or offset printing.
-While every design project is unique, it is paramount to understand each method, as well as the pros and cons, in order to make an educated decision.
+While every design project is unique, it is paramount to understand the difference between offset printing and digital printing as well as the pros and cons, to make an educated decision.

-Here is an in-depth look at the two printing methods.
+Here is an in-depth look at the digital vs offset printing pros and cons.

 Offset or conventional printing is the oldest printing method and has been around for more than a century.
 Robert Barclay first employed it in 1875 when he patented the first rotary offset lithographic printing press.